 - the provision of education and the undertaking of research

-- the provision of any facilities and the carrying on of any other activities which the Council of the University considers it necessary or desirable to - provide or carry on for the purpose of, or in connection with, education or research.
+- the provision of any facilities and the carrying on of any other activities which Council considers it necessary or desirable to provide or carry on for the purpose of, or in connection with, education or research.

-The Vice-Chancellor is responsible to Council for monitoring and promoting the efficiency and good order of the University.
+The Vice-Chancellor is responsible to Council for monitoring and promoting efficiency, effectiveness, and economy in the University.

 Director of Finance

-The Director of Finance is responsible to the Vice-Chancellor for the financial administration of the University and supports the Vice-Chancellor in the development of financial strategy and planning.
+The Director of Finance is responsible to the Vice-Chancellor for the day to day financial administration of the University and supports the Vice-Chancellor in the development of financial strategy and planning.
 The Director of Finance is responsible for the following;

-Faculty Deans and the Heads of the Schools of Management and of Health
+Faculty Deans and the Dean of the School of Management (Deans)

 Deans are responsible to the Vice-Chancellor for the allocation of resources within their Faculty and for the monitoring and control of expenditure against resources in their Faculty.